datagrok-ai/public/help/compute/diff-studio.md

 #tolerance: 0.00005
 ```

-### Multi-stage model

-The multi-stage model is a model where parameters and function values can vary for different
-ranges of argument values.
+### Cyclic process simulation

-Datagrok provides a special capabilities for multi-stage simulation.
+Datagrok provides a special capabilities for modeling cyclic processes and phenomena.

 Use the `#loop` feature to specify several modeling cycles.
 Define the number of repetitions in the mandatory `count` variable and